eitanav/PK-Tracker/README.md

 Explicit non-goals: no webcam/screen capture or continuous sensing; no background compute loop; no cloud sync, accounts, or network calls; no redose or "consume more" prompts for alcohol or prescription medicines; no mobile build.

+## License

+Licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE).

+PK Tracker is not a medical device and does not provide medical advice.
+See [DISCLAIMER.md](DISCLAIMER.md).